Al Waleed bin Talal Al Saud: Business career

 His real-estate holdings included large stakes in the Four Seasons Hotels and Resorts and New York's Plaza Hotel; Al Waleed sold half his shares in the Plaza in August 2004.
 He has invested in London's Savoy Hotel and Monaco's Monte Carlo Grand Hotel.
-Al Waleed holds a ten-percent stake in Euro Disney S.C.A., the company which owns, manages and maintains Disneyland Paris in Marne-la-Vallée.
+Al Waleed held a ten-percent stake in Euro Disney S.C.A., the company which owned, managed and maintained Disneyland Paris in Marne-la-Vallée.
+In 2017, The Walt Disney Company purchased the entirety of Al Waleed's ten-percent stake in efforts to gain the required 95% ownership to trigger a mandatory buy-out which they reached.
+The Walt Disney Company now owns Disneyland Paris in its entirety.

 The 2004 Forbes list of wealthiest people had Al Waleed fourth, with a net worth of $21.5 billion.
 More than $1.3 billion was in hotel holdings.